jumping/monitor_collection/munin/readme.md

 autosclaing
 ===========

-##1. ./autoscaling  config
+##1. ./autoscaling_elbname  config

 It will output the config information

-##2. ./autoscaling elb-name
+##2. ./autoscaling_elbname

-It will output the values for the elb-name
+It will output the values for the elbname

 ##3. ./autoscaling  ini